 In writing our software, we designed it with a few basic principles :

-Three years and 400 dealers later, we have created a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
-To date, we have processed over $740 million in payments, sent or received in excess of 12 million text messages, and placed over 2 million phone calls.
+Five years and 700 dealers later, we have created a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
+To date, we have processed well over a billion in payments, sent or received in excess of 68 million text messages, and placed over 9.8 million phone calls.
 Most of our dealers have sub 30 day payback periods on the monthly cost of the software.